 Buckwheat Porridge with Milk, sometimes called Buckwheat Kasha, is a popular breakfast meal across Russia.
 Actually anything buckwheat is staple in the Russian kitchen.
 Japanese soba noodles are also made with buckwheat.
 Buckwheat apparently helps lower bad cholesterol, is high in protein, and is gluten free and low GI.

-Russia is the worlds biggest producer of Buckwheat or Grechka (гречка), and it is a Russian favourite.
+Russia is the worlds biggest producer of Buckwheat or called Grechka (гречка) in Russian.
+It's definitely a Russian breakfast favorite.
 Buckwheat is not part of the wheat family at all, therefore it’s gluten-free, the name just tricks you!
 It’s actually a seed, and related to rhubarb.
 It got it’s name from a Dutch origin translation ‘beech wheat’ because it resembles a beech nut seed.

 As a child, I was never a huge fan of buckwheat, but I now love this kasha with honey.
 And it has the bonus added health benefits.
-Some say it’s like a superfood, but I think it’s an acquired taste.
+Some say it's like a superfood, but I think it's an acquired taste.
+It's part of the a group of pseudocereals like quinoa.
+Buckwheat has high mineral content and high antioxidants.
+Comparing Buckwheat to most grains, it's high in manganese, copper, and magnesium.
+But it's not a flavor that everyone instantly loves (like quinoa for me).
 That said, those that love it, really love it.
 I also like to eat Buckwheat with Mushrooms, which is a savory side dish.

 How to cook Buckwheat Porridge

-Buckwheat Porridge with Milk is a great breakfast alternative to porridge or Mannaya Kasha.
-Bon Appetit! Приятного аппетита!
+Buckwheat Porridge with Milk is a great breakfast alternative to oat porridge or Cream of Wheat or Mannaya Kasha.
+An Eastern European classic Bon Appetit! Приятного аппетита!